 So what did the author do instead, to lead us gently towards a conclusion?
 She used a trick I’m going to call ‘accumulation’.
 This is exactly what it sounds like — various things from the story come together.
 By ‘things’, most often I mean ‘objects’.
-Another (really obvious) example of an ‘accumulation battle’ occurs in Stuck by Oliver Jeffers in which a boy gets something stuck in a tree.
+Another (really obvious) example of an ‘accumulation big struggle’ occurs in Stuck by Oliver Jeffers in which a boy gets something stuck in a tree.
 He keeps throwing more and more things into the tree hoping to get the other things down.
 The story gets more and more ridiculous as the things accumulate in the tree.

 In Diary of a Wombat, the gag doesn’t rely on the accumulation plot, so it’s much more subtle.
 You can see it in the line, ‘Demanded oats AND carrots’.
 Oats and carrots have been the important twin desire lines throughout the story and they come together at the end.

 Wombat learns that if she makes a big enough nuisance of herself then the humans will give her exactly what she wants.

 The reader learns, comically, that animals can train humans, not just the other way around!